ningchencontact/azure-docs.zh-tw/articles/active-directory/users-groups-roles/licensing-groups-change-licenses.md

         return $false
     }

-    # 2. The user does't have the same source license assigned from another group at the same time,
+    # 2. The user doesn't have the same source license assigned from another group at the same time,
     #    and the user doesn't have the source license assigned directly.
     [Guid[]]$otherObjectsAssigningLicense = GetObjectIdsAssigningLicense $user $sourceSkuId | Where {$_ -ne $sourceGroupId}
     foreach($otherObject in $otherObjectsAssigningLicense)